AlexJamesWright/METHOD/Doxumentation/DoxMainpage.md

 MMMMMMMM               MMMMMMMMEEEEEEEEEEEEEEEEEEEEEE      TTTTTTTTTTT      HHHHHHHHH     HHHHHHHHH     OOOOOOOOO     DDDDDDDDDDDDD <br><br>
 </pre>

-## Multifluid Electromagneto-HydroDynamics
+### Multifluid Electromagneto-HydroDynamics
 ---------------------------------------------

-@par
-This is METHOD, a relativistic multi-dimensional, multi-fluid ElectroMagnetoHydroDynamic solver built and maintained by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
+This is METHOD, a relativistic multi-dimensional, multi-fluid electro-magnetohydrodynamic solver built and maintained by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
-METHOD is being developed as a result of a PhD project to model neutron star mergers with multi-fluid models of MHD.
-As a result, ideal and resistive single fluid models exist that are more conventional for astrophysical models, and a relatively new two-fluid model adapted from Amano 2016.
+METHOD is being developed as part of a PhD project to model neutron star mergers using multi-fluid models of MHD.
+As a result, there are ideal and resistive single fluid models that are more conventional for modelling astrophysical systems, and a relatively new two-fluid model adapted from Amano 2016.

+METHOD aims to make comparisons of the various MHD models as simple as possible.
+It is designed in an object-oriented mannor.
+The modular nature of METHOD means that it is quick and easy to change the model, time integrator, or flux reconstruction method.
+It also means that extensions to these features are easy, and involves minimal changes to existing code.

 ### Getting started
-@par
 To begin using METHOD, first clone the repository

     git clone https://github.com/AlexJamesWright/METHOD.git